Layout

 Product manager vs. program manager

 When delving deeper into product manager vs. program manager, we find that product managers are pivotal in shaping the product strategy, aligning the company’s vision by conveying to internal stakeholders (like the project manager and marketing teams) the desires and requirements of external stakeholders (such as customers and partners).
-Their domain is enriched with customer interactions, market research data, product definitions, feature lists, product roadmaps, customer support, and crafting obsolescence plans.
+Their domain is enriched with customer interactions, market research data, product definitions, feature lists, product development roadmaps, customer support, and crafting obsolescence plans.
 They are the linchpins in strategic planning and the profitability of fresh product launches.

 Product Management Process